Buhbah6/Buhbah6/README.md

 ## My Profile :bulb:
 ##### My profile is very **structured**
-My main repositories are separated by semester.
+My main repositories are separated by semester, both at the College level and the University level.
 Each one shows the significant works I completed during my time studying in that semester.
 I believe it shows my evolution and progression as a software developer quite nicely!
 I hope you'll think so as well. :smiley: